 - Voting shall be in secret.
 Two-thirds of members present and voting are required to support the motion to recall in order for it to succeed.

-- The officers of the GEO shall consist of two Co-Presidents, a Treasurer, a Communications Officer, a Grievance Officer and three Officers-at-Large.
+- The officers of the GEO shall consist of two Co-Presidents, a Treasurer, a Communications Officer, a Grievance Officer, a Solidarity Officer, and up to three Officers-at-Large.

 - Officers shall be elected by a vote of the membership during the Spring semester, and serve until the elections in the following Spring semester.
 No person shall hold the same office for more than two (2) consecutive terms.

 - All members shall be eligible to run for and hold office, except that regular employees of the GEO, the Illinois Federation of Teachers (IFT), or the American Federation of Teachers (AFT) may not become officers of the GEO.
 This section does not preclude the union from deciding to pay a stipend or wage to any officer.
 Any such wage must be approved by the membership at a membership meeting.

 - Co-Presidents shall preside over meetings of the Coordinating Committee.

 - Co-Presidents shall make periodic reports to the membership regarding the state of the GEO.